-Along with the significant changes the corporate world faces including a new generation of minds entering the workforce as well as the rapid evolution of technology, corporate office design trends has drastically changed over the past 10 years or so.
-Every year, organizations try to set aside old ideas and keep a keen eye out for new innovative ways to gain competitive advantage against rival organizations.
+Along with the significant changes the corporate world faces including a new generation of minds entering the workforce as well as the rapid evolution of technology, corporate office design trends have drastically changed over the past 10 years or so.
+Every year, organizations try to set aside old ideas and keep a keen eye out for new innovative ways to gain a competitive advantage against rival organizations.

-More importantly, the corporate world today is all about doing major structural changes to the traditional office design we knew to create efficient work spaces that can boost productivity as well as levels of happiness and motivation to work among employees.
+More importantly, the corporate world today is all about doing major structural changes to the traditional office design we knew to create efficient workspaces that can boost productivity as well as levels of happiness and motivation to work among employees.

 Now that 2019 is starting, organizations must be planning of creating a new office design to change things up for the better.
 To guide you with your renovation, here are 2019 latest trends in corporate office design.

 Improvements in technology has opened doors for employees to work from just about anywhere outside the office.
 In fact, according to the recent study done by IWG titled The IWG Workspace Survey with over 18,000 business people from across 96 companies, 70% of employees work remotely at least one day a week somewhere other than the office, while 53% of the employees work remotely for half of the week or more.